ammar0466/ammar0466/README.md

 :rocket: **Where I Am Now**

-Today, I stand amidst the world of tech with a newfound love for programming, still a marketer at heart but with a coder’s mindset.
+Today, I stand amidst the world of tech with a newfound love for programming, still a sales-marketer at heart but with a coder’s mindset.
 I've realized that programming is not just about writing code; it's about solving problems, creating efficiency, and bringing ideas to life.

 :mag: **Looking Ahead**